bootstrapworld/curriculum/lessons/functions-examples-definitions/langs/en-us/slides.md

 * Click “Run”, and make sure all of the examples pass!

 ---
-{layout="Investigate"}
+{layout="Investigate-DN"}
 # Defining bc and Other Functions

+Complete:
+- @printable-exercise{pages/contracts-examples-definitions-stars.adoc}
-Complete @printable-exercise{pages/contracts-examples-definitions-stars.adoc} and @printable-exercise{pages/contracts-examples-definitions-name.adoc}.
+- @printable-exercise{pages/contracts-examples-definitions-name.adoc}.

 <!--
 As students work, walk around the room and make sure that they are circling what changes in the examples and labeling it with a variable name that reflects what it represents.